 In Ireland, there is not a lot of published information on how weight loss can directly and positively help type 2 diabetes patients to reduce of come off type 2 diabetes medication.
 We’ve been doing our best and over the years have published some useful advice on preventing type 2 diabetes and also on how to deal with it.
 See resources section below.

-As you are probably aware, losing weight is good for your overall health and it extends your life expectancy.
+As you are probably aware, weight loss is good for your overall health and it extends your life expectancy.

-One of the big benefits of losing weight is that it enables type 2 diabetic patients to reduce or come off type 2 diabetes medication entirely.
+One of the big benefits of weight loss is that it enables type 2 diabetic patients to reduce or come off type 2 diabetes medication entirely.

 In today’s podcast, Aisling is joined by one such patient, Valerie Shaw, who has experienced just that.